tiberiusferreira/blog/content/posts/botejao_a_motivation_to_write_rust.md

 When learning Rust I started many toy projects.
 One of them was [Botejão](https://github.com/tiberiusferreira/botejao).

 It was never meant to be anything more than a Telegram Bot to check my universities (UNICAMP) [daily menu](https://www.prefeitura.unicamp.br/servicos/divisao-de-alimentacao/cardapio-dos-restaurantes).
-In the beginning users would need to ask the bot for the menu and then get a reply.
+In the beginning users asked the bot for the menu and then got a reply.

 <img src="/posts/botejao_v1.jpeg" width="300">